Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

-Diffusion models~\cite{sohl2015deep,ho2020denoising} are a class of generative models inspired by non-equilibrium thermodynamics.
-Generally, diffusion models define a Markovian chain of random diffusion steps by slowly adding noise to the data and then learning the reverse of this process via neural networks to reconstruct data samples from noise distributions, e.g., isotropic Gaussian.
+Diffusion models~\cite{sohl2015deep,ho2020denoising} are generative models inspired by non-equilibrium thermodynamics.
+A diffusion model defines a Markovian chain of random diffusion process where each step adds noise to the data, and then it learns the reverse of this process via neural networks to reconstruct data points from noise distributions, e.g., isotropic Gaussian.

-Let $\vx_0 \sim p(\vx)$ denote the original data and $\vx_t, t=1,\cdot ,T$ indicate a series of noised representations with the same dimension as $\vx_0$.
+Let $\vx_0 \sim p(\vx)$ denote the input data point and $\vx_t$ for $t=1,\dots ,T$ indicate a series of noised representations with the same dimension as $\vx_0$.
 The forward diffusion process can be expressed as:

 where $\beta_t \in (0, 1)$ controls the strength of Gaussian noise added in each step.
 A desirable property of the diffusion process is that a closed form of the intermediate state can be obtained.
 Let $\alpha_t = 1-\beta_t$, and $\bar \alpha_t = \prod_{i=1}^t \alpha_i$, we have: